-The SAQA Board approved SAQA's new microstructure for implementation, in January 2021.
-Only once the microstructure has been implemented, monitoring and evaluation completed to identify and fill gaps, will the Board approve the final microstructure.
-The Board expects to approve this microstructure by July 2021.
+The SAQA Board approved SAQA's new structure for implementation, in January 2021.
+Monitoring and evaluation will commence in this financial year to identify and fill gaps.
+The Board will approve the final structure at the end of this financial year.

-At this stage, it seems that the new structure accommodates eighty-one posts.
+At this stage, it seems that the new structure accommodates eighty-two posts.
 The areas most impacted are the following: